forward3d/autoscaling-nagios-checks/README.md

 - autoscaling:DescribeLaunchConfigurations
 - autoscaling:DescribeScheduledActions

-The following two policy statements should do this.
-This one allows the user to look at the autoscaling configuration:
+The following policy document should permit your IAM user the above rights:

     {
       "Version": "2012-10-17",